kubeshop/testkube/docs/oauth-cli.md

 Authentication will be cancelled in 60 seconds
 ```

-You will be requested for authorization for Github application and you need to confirm access
+Authorization for the Github application will be requested and access will need to be confirmed.
 ![Confirm App aithorization](img/github_app_authorize_cli.png)

-If it was successful, then you will see success page
+If authorization is successful, you will see the success page.
 ![Success Page](img/github_app_success_cli.png)

 Output: